 What’s the definition of each role?

-Subject Matter Expert (SME) is about practicing their highly billable “craft.”
-They’re an expert in one or more areas, and their ideal day has them doing that thing (their craft) all day long.
+Specialist is about practicing their highly billable “craft.”
+As a subject matter expert (SME), they’re an expert in one or more areas, and their ideal day has them doing that thing (their craft) all day long.

-Although unique to each agency (and the services the agency provides to clients), typical SME job titles include Designer, Developer, Copywriter, Analyst, Specialist, and QA Technician.
+Although unique to each agency (and the services the agency provides to clients), typical specialist job titles include Designer, Developer, Copywriter, Analyst, Specialist, and QA Technician.

 Strategists (below) are a special type of SME that’s highly client-facing.
 Creative Directors, Art Directors, and Technical Directors are each SMEs who have billable-reducing managerial (and sometimes Sales Support) responsibilities.